dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 can be thrown in all the contexts in the source language.

-What one would really want to capture in the type of `catch_error` here is the fact that it expects a computation that *has* `Error` as one of its effects instead of having *just* `Error`.
-Unfortunately, MIL does not offer an ability to express this at the moment.
+What one would really want to capture in the type of `catch_error` here is the fact that it expects a computation that *has* `Error` as one of its effects.
+But what `Error E A` means in MIL is that a computation has *just* the `Error` effect, not less and not more.
+Unfortunately, MIL does not offer an ability to express the fact that a computation "has at least this effect, but maybe more".

 ## Conclusions